 - Use your student information system to create a code for ELL students and families, indicating both ELL status and language spoken. - Use a home language survey to identify every ELL parent and guardian in the district.
 Note how many languages are spoken and the size of each corresponding population.
-Enter ELL status into the student information system. - (a) "Major" refers to the top languages spoken in the district.
+Enter ELL status into the student information system. - Major" refers to the top languages spoken in the district.
 School districts must provide the full array of language access for all major languages. - Prepare in advance by translating all essential district-level documents and school-level documents. - Have interpretation staff prepared in advance of teacher conferences and other school events to which families are invited.

-- "Lower-Incidence" refers to less frequently used languages.
-Less than 5 percent of district population is a useful threshold. - Districts can offer interpretation only for lowerincidence languages. - Create a standard handout in all relevant languages advising parents of how they can request interpretation of written materials or an interpreter to help them communicate with staff.
+- Construction of the second second - Districts can offer interpretation only for lowerincidence languages. - Create a standard handout in all relevant languages advising parents of how they can request interpretation of written materials or an interpreter to help them communicate with staff.
 Distribute the handout to every ELL family during their enrollment and registration.
 Post signs in high-traffic areas (front doors and front office, for example) about the availability of interpretation and the process for requesting it.